DiegoJ-12/Osticket-Prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+Project Purpose: This Project demonstrates the initial setup and preparation required to deploy a osTicket system in a Windows enviroment using XAMPP.
+This projects covers the necessary prerequisites, including installing and configuring the local server stack (apche, PHP, MySQL) and preparing it for the osTicket Installation.<br />